gsriramit/CustomerSolutionArchitecture-BurstToCloud/README.md

 In addition to flexibility and self-service functionality, the key advantage to cloud bursting is economical savings. **You only pay for the additional resources when there is a demand for those resources - no more spending on extra capacity you’re not using or trying to predict demand peaks and fluctuations**.
 An application can be applied to the private cloud, then burst to the public cloud only when necessary to meet peak demands.
 Plus, cloud bursting can also be used to shoulder processing burdens by moving basic applications to the public cloud to free up local resources for business-critical applications.
 When using cloud bursting, you should **consider security and compliance requirements, latency, load balancing, and platform compatibility**.
 src: https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-cloud-bursting/

-## Abstract of the Solution Implemenetation Plan
+## Abstract of the Solution Implementation Plan
 - Example: An asp.net application running on-premise is instrumented with application insights
   - https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/vmss-windows-webapp-dsc-autoscale/
 - There is a cold stand-by setup on Azure.